O-Cresol: Production

 Over-methylation gives xylenol.
 Many other production methods have been examined, including oxidative decarboxylation of salicylic acid, oxygenation of toluene, and hydrolysis of 2-chlorotoluene.

 Applications

 o-Cresol is mainly used as a precursor to other compounds.
 Chlorination and etherification gives members of commercially important herbicides, such as 2-methyl-4-chlorophenoxyacetic acid (MCPA).
 Nitration gives dinitrocresol, a popular herbicide.
 Kolbe–Schmitt carboxylation gives o-cresotinic acid, a pharmaceutical intermediate.
 Carvacrol, essence of oregano, is derived by alkylation of o-cresol with propene.
 The muscle relaxant mephenesin is an ether derived from o-cresol.

+o-Cresol can be employed in the production of coumarin in a process known as the Raschig method.
+Salicylaldehyde itself is made from o-Cresol using this peculiar method of synthesis.
+Other compounds made from o-Cresol include Bevantolol, and an agent called HIPDM [84718-97-8].
+Additional examples include primidolol, Nitromersol [133-58-4].

 Health effects

 Most exposures to cresols are at very low levels that are not harmful although, like phenols, cresols are skin irritants.
 When cresols are inhaled, ingested, or applied to the skin at very high levels, they can be harmful.
 Breathing high levels of cresols for a short time results in irritation of the nose and throat.
 Aside from these effects, very little is known about the effects of breathing cresols at lower levels over longer times.
 The acute LD_{50} for oral ingestion by mice is 344 mg/kg.